U.S. Business Law Academy

 21. Academic Credentials

-All participants in the US Business Law Academy who satisfy class attendance and participation expectations will receive a formal Statement of Attendance from Columbia Law School, bearing the signature of the Dean for International and Comparative Law programs.
+All participants in the US Business Law Academy who satisfy class attendance and participation expectations will receive a formal Statement of Attendance from Columbia Law School, bearing the signature of the Dean of the Law School and the Dean for International and Comparative Law programs.